serina-robinson/adenylpred/README.md

 Note
 -------
-This command-line tool was written in Python for rapid and scalable substrate specificity prediction.
-Please note it does not have all the features of [z.umn.edu/adenylpred](z.umn.edu/adenylpred).
+This command-line version of AdenylPred does not have all the features of [z.umn.edu/adenylpred](z.umn.edu/adenylpred).
 Predictions and probability scores may differ from the web application.
+Please contact Serina Robinson (robinsonserinalee@gmail.com) with questions.

 Acknowledgements
 -------